stevenrombauts/puppet-logdna/README.md

 ## Operating System

-This module should work on has been tested on the following operating systems:
+This module has been tested on the following operating systems:

 * CentOS 6
 * CentOS 7